lucianogrippa/you-download/README.md

 # You Download

 <p>
-    This project is a GUI interface for extract audio tracks from video url.
+   This project is a GUI interface that uses ffmpeg and youtube-dl application for extract audio tracks from video url.
-   In current release just YouTube video, but for the future i'm planning to allow download from Hls playlist, Dash manifest and mp4 urls.
+   In current release is allowed for source just YouTube videos.
 </p>

 ![program interface](docs/you-download.png)